ashwinexe/ShellScript_cheat_sheet/readme.md

 ---
 ## Code Of Conduct
-**Examples of behavior that contributes to creating a positive environment :**
+**Examples of behaviour that contributes to creating a positive environment :**
 - Using welcoming and inclusive language
 - Gracefully accepting constructive criticism
 - Focusing on what is best for the community